 Gallons of water are also required for its maintenance making it a highly dependable crop.

 The vibrant colours you see on your clothes also have a negative impact.
 Artificial dyes and chemical colours are a bane.

 Polyester is a cheap shot, quite literally.
-It’s a non-biodegradable and a toxic chemical which cannot be disposed off very easily.
+It’s a non-biodegradable and toxic chemical that cannot be disposed of very easily.